Charles W. Clark

 Charles W. Clark (b.
-1952 in Minneapolis, Minnesota) is Chief of the NIST Electron and Optical Physics Division and a Fellow of the Joint Quantum Institute of NIST and the University of Maryland.
-He is also Physics Editor for the DLMF project.
+1952 in Minneapolis, Minnesota) Is a Fellow of the Joint Quantum Institute of NIST and the University of Maryland.
+He is also Physical Sciences Editor for the DLMF project.
 A graduate of the Seattle Public Schools, he received his B.A. in mathematics and physics from Western Washington University, and a Ph.D. in physics from the University of Chicago.
 After a postdoctoral research associateship at Daresbury Laboratory in the U.K., he joined the staff of the National Bureau of Standards (now NIST).

 Clark’s current research interests are the dynamics of ultracold atoms and its application to quantum information, applications of synchrotron radiation, and the exploitation of atomic and molecular physics processes for new methods of neutron detection.
 He is coeditor of the following books: Atomic Excitation and Recombination in External Fields (with M. H. Nayfeh), published by Gordon and Breach in 1985, Atomic Spectra and Collisions in External Fields (with M. H. Nayfeh and K. T. Taylor), published by Plenum Press in 1988, and Atoms in Strong Fields (with M. H. Nayfeh and C. A. Nicolaides), published by Plenum Press in 1990.